Aptivi/NitrocidKS/README.md

 This kernel simulator simulates our **future** kernel that is planned by us and is not a final planned version of Kernel, since it was minimal.

-Congratulations, we finally made it into Release Candidate 3 of Kernel Simulator version 0.0.8!
+Congratulations, we are near finishing release 0.0.8!

 ## |-----+--> _Notes_ <--+-----|